 (Plus 1 common career myth debunked)

-Thinking about a career change?
-Jumping from one career to the next can be a scary prospect but it doesn’t need to be.
+Considering a career change?
+Jumping from one career to the next can be a scary prospect, but it doesn’t need to be.
 You may be asking yourself questions like:

 - Is a whole new industry going to work out for me?